christianvoigt/argdown/docs/guide/colorizing-nodes.md

 ## Changing the tag priority

-If some tag should always be used for colorizing, regardless of its position, you can use an object in the tagColors map and add color and priority fields to it.
+If some tag should always be used for colorizing, regardless of its position in a statement or description, you can use an object in the tagColors map and add color and priority fields to it.
 Higher priority numbers will get precedence:

 ```argdown
 ===